ch4mpy/spring-addons/webmvc/spring-addons-webmvc-client/README.md

 The most accurate information about [`SpringAddonsOAuth2ClientBeans`](https://github.com/ch4mpy/spring-addons/blob/master/webmvc/spring-addons-webmvc-client/src/main/java/com/c4_soft/springaddons/security/oauth2/config/synchronised/SpringAddonsOAuth2ClientBeans.java) and [`SpringAddonsBackChannelLogoutBeans`](https://github.com/ch4mpy/spring-addons/blob/master/webmvc/spring-addons-webmvc-client/src/main/java/com/c4_soft/springaddons/security/oauth2/config/synchronised/SpringAddonsBackChannelLogoutBeans.java) is in the source and Javadoc, but here is an idea of the auto configured beans.

 ### SpringAddonsOAuth2ClientBeans
 - `springAddonsClientFilterChain`: a security filter-chain instantiated only if `com.c4-soft.springaddons.security.client.security-matchers` property has at least one entry.
 If defined, it is a high precedence, to ensure that all routes defined in this security matcher property are intercepted by this filter-chain.
+Refer to [`SpringAddonsOAuth2ClientProperties`](https://github.com/ch4mpy/spring-addons/blob/master/spring-addons-oauth2/src/main/java/com/c4_soft/springaddons/security/oauth2/config/SpringAddonsOAuth2ClientProperties.java) for configuration options.
 - `oAuth2AuthorizationRequestResolver`: default instance is a `SpringAddonsOAuth2AuthorizationRequestResolver` which sets the client hostname in the redirect URI with `com.c4-soft.springaddons.security.client.client-uri`
 - `logoutRequestUriBuilder`: builder for [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) queries, taking configuration from properties for OIDC providers which do not strictly comply with the spec: logout URI not provided by OIDC conf or non standard parameter names (Auth0 and Cognito are samples of such OPs)
 - `logoutSuccessHandler`: default instance is a `SpringAddonsOAuth2LogoutSuccessHandler` which logs a user out from the last authorization server he logged on
 - `authoritiesConverter`: an `OAuth2AuthoritiesConverter`.
 Default instance is a `ConfigurableClaimSet2AuthoritiesConverter` which reads spring-addons `SpringAddonsSecurityProperties`
 - `grantedAuthoritiesMapper`: a `GrantedAuthoritiesMapper` using the already configured `OAuth2AuthoritiesConverter`
 - `corsConfigurationSource`: CORS configuration built from `SpringAddonsOAuth2ClientProperties`
-- `oAuth2AuthorizedClientRepository`: a `SpringAddonsOAuth2AuthorizedClientRepository` (which is also a session listener) capable of handling multi-tenancy and back-channel logout
+- `oAuth2AuthorizedClientRepository`: a `SpringAddonsOAuth2AuthorizedClientRepository` (which is also a session listener) capable of handling multi-tenancy and [Back-Channel Logout](https://openid.net/specs/openid-connect-backchannel-1_0.html)
 - `clientAuthorizePostProcessor`: a post processor to fine tune access control from java configuration.
 It applies to all routes not listed in "permit-all" property configuration.
 Default requires users to be authenticated. **This is a bean to provide in your application configuration if you prefer to define fine-grained access control rules with Java configuration rather than methods security.**
 - `clientHttpPostProcessor`: a post processor to override anything from above auto-configuration.
 It is called just before the security filter-chain is returned.
 Default is a no-op.